Saturday 12 January 2013

 Highlights: ‘Stolen Bus’, Farewell Dinner

 As we waited at the dock it was obvious that everyone had positive experiences of the past 24 hours.
 We all exchanged stories of our experiences.
-It seems like I had one of the latest nights of the group, I expect showing photos using my iPad and then the children playing games extended the night somewhat.
 James stated that his gift of chicks went down really well.
 Our boat ride back to Panajachel only took 30 minutes this time for some reason, we must have been going a lot faster.

 We had breakfast at a local restaurant recommended by Andrea, this was the second time for most people in the group.
-Laura rejoined us after styling here due to be unwell and she appeared to be much better.
-The orange juice she ordered came in a glass better then her head!
+Laura rejoined us and she appeared to be much better.
+The orange juice she ordered came in a glass bigger then her head!
 Not sure if that is a great idea with a 4 hour trip back to Antigua planned 🙂

 The drive back to Antigua was actually a lot faster than expected so despite losing an extra hour in Panajachel we got to Antigua at our originally estimated time.
 Quick showers by everyone and we met up again with Andrea who then took us to a laundry facility and then a tour company to book activities for tomorrow which is officially the departure day but we have 13 people continuing on so people are keen to do activities.

 Our farewell dinner was a nice affair at an upscale restaurant.
 Andrea made an nice speech highlighting why she enjoys travel and thanking us for being a good group and supporting local communities with sustainable travel.
 Andrea bought a lot of energy and excitement to the group and we will miss her.
 Josie also gave a farewell speech since she is leaving at 4 am tomorrow, I know I will miss her enthusiasm.
 And finally we celebrated Laura’s birthday two days early and tried to embarrass her, something I think we failed to achieve 🙂